 Additionally you need to set auto_register_muc_nickname to true.

-Then, when you enter a MUC, Converse will try to automatically registered the app servers against the MUC domain.
+Then, when you enter a MUC, Converse will try to automatically register your nickname on that MUC.

 We currently don’t handle “ghost connections”, users who are currently offline but the XMPP server is not yet aware of this and shows considers them online in the MUC.